 Master's thesis must be submitted to the reader at the beginning of the Spring 2 semester.
 If the advisor is not the reader, comments on the thesis must be submitted to the advisor.
-The advisor or reader must submit the thesis and approval form to the Assistant Director of Graduate Studies by May 16, 2008.
+The advisor or reader must submit the thesis and approval form to the Academic Service Coordinator by May 16, 2008.